navidkhoshavi/MultiCoreProgramming/README.md

 # MultiCoreProgramming

-I've shared my C projects for Multi-core programming course in this repositore.
+I've shared some of my C projects for Multi-core programming course in this repository.